 A few real-life examples from the Ontario family law courts illustrate the scenarios that can give rise to these kinds of conflicts:

 - In a case called Rosenberg v.
 Minster the young Jewish couple had been married a little over a year when they separated.
 The mother returned with their baby to live with her parents, who had raised her in the tradition of Orthodox Judaism.
-The mother asked the court to force the father to comply with Orthodox Jewish practices during his access visits with the child, including the dietary laws that involved eating only Kosher foods.
-Although the father respected the mother’s views, he felt they were “extreme,” especially in contrast to his own religious practices (which he described as being “moderate to traditional”).
+The mother asked the court to force the father to comply with Orthodox Jewish practices during his access visits with the child.
+Including the dietary laws that involved eating only Kosher foods.
+Although the father respected the mother’s views, he felt they were “extreme”.
+Especially in contrast to his own religious practices (which he described as being “moderate to traditional”).
 The mother also asked the court to suspend the father’s access entirely during the Jewish holidays; the father felt this was a backhanded way to diminish his involvement and ultimately alienate the daughter from him.

 - In another Ontario case called Seed v.
 Desai, the parents of two pre-teen daughters had divorced very acrimoniously a few years earlier.
 Neither of them had formal custody, and the court had ordered them to try to cooperate.
 One of the key points of conflict was the fact that they had different religious faiths: the mother was Catholic, while the father was Muslim.
 Although they had agreed during the marriage to baptize the children in the Catholic faith, and to have them attend Catholic schools, the father made several post-divorce requests that the mother accommodate his Muslim faith.
 These included asking her to refrain from serving the children pork, and to have them join him in periods of religion-based fasting during the Eid holiday.
-The mother claimed this was an undue interference in her household, and that the insistence on fasting was tantamount to the father “withholding food and water” from their children.
+The mother claimed this was an undue interference in her household.
+That the insistence on fasting was tantamount to the father “withholding food and water” from their children.

 How Do Courts Resolve These Kinds of Cases?

-Needless to say, courts must wade into tricky, murky waters when trying to resolve religion-based differences between parents, especially when they involve the manner in which children are to be raised, and the faith-based traditions that are to be observed.
+Needless to say, courts must wade into tricky, murky waters when trying to resolve religion-based differences between parents.
+Especially when they involve the manner in which children are to be raised, and the faith-based traditions that are to be observed.

 The custodial parent does not have the right to determine whether limits should be placed on access.
 His or her obligation to make basic child-rearing decisions does not mean that an access parent of a different faith should not share his or her religion with a child.